When They Have Their Own Historians

 The Immersive Space: Installation as Archive

-The space itself becomes a diasporic body: a temporary home built not from permanence but from ephemeral traces of memory; an archive of the senses that gathers fragmented histories; a performative site where stories are enacted and transmitted, collapsing the boundaries between witness and participant.
+The space itself becomes a diasporic body: a temporary home built from ephemeral traces of memory; an archive of the senses that gathers fragmented histories; a performative site where stories are enacted and transmitted, collapsing the boundaries between witness and participant.
 Like Boym's vision of post-communist cities as dynamic intersections of loss and reinvention, this immersive environment materializes memory as a site of ongoing negotiation and imagined futures.

 The Politics of Remembering